evvvvil/urptransitionshaders-docs/README.md

 **Shadow Render face**<br>
-_This option is only available when surface render face is set to `Front` or `Back`._<br> When rendering just the front or back face, shadows can appear cut off during transitions.
-Use this to override the render face setting for shadows to improve coverage.
-Flip the shadow render face or select both to ensure the shadow aligns with the mesh transition.
+_This option is only available when surface render face is set to `Front` or `Back`._<br> When rendering just the front or back face of a mesh, it's possible for shadows to appear cut off / half missing during the transitions.<br> Use `Shadow render face` to override the render face setting for shadows.
+Flip to `Back` or select `Both` to fix the shadow coverage.

 **Slant Transition**<br>
 Slant / angle transition with a diagonal cut along another axis.